mercadopago/devsite-docs/guides/checkout-api-v2/integrate-pse.en.md

 After configuring the credential, it is necessary to obtain the types of documents that will be part of filling out the payment form.

-By including the element of type `select` with the id: `id = docType` that is on the form, it will be possible to automatically fill in the available options when calling the following function:
+By including the element of type `select` with the ID: `id = docType` that is on the form, it will be possible to automatically fill in the available options when calling the following function:

 [[[
 ```javascript